 - Faster and easier to wrap gifts with

 - Easier to reuse

 - More durable -- those gift bags only last so long when you reuse them

 - WAY simpler clean up (my favorite part)

 When small children open gifts wrapped in wrapping paper or paper gift bags, there usually isn't much to salvage afterwards for reuse.
 Just tiny shreds of wrapping paper and tissue paper to corral into the recycling bin.
 But now, with fabric gift bags, I don't have to deal with that.
 And no more folding used tissue paper and gift bags or wrapping paper from gifts opened by adults either.
-It's true I fold up the fabric gift bags after, but it's easier.
-And you could absolutely get with tossing fabric bags in a container without folding.
+It's true I fold up the fabric gift bags after, but it's easier than folding up tissue paper or paper gift bags.
+And you could absolutely get away with tossing fabric bags in a container without folding.

 The simpler clean up is the best part.
 You can have all these gifts.

 Yep, I reuse the ribbons.
 I guess rolling those up is a little bit of work (I put them all in one of the smaller fabric bags together).
 I find storing the fabric bags and ribbons a lot less of a hassle than storing paper gift bags and tissue paper.

 Although these bags were easy enough to make, I'm still not interested in giving them away.
 I use them for family celebrations, or a gift you are going to open at my house (so I can have my bag back).
 If you get a gift from me in a bag I've sewn, I really like you.
 How do I wrap gifts for non-family members?
 I reuse disposable gift wrap like paper gift bags and tissue paper.